9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 };
 ```

 You can _handle_ different pieces of the query, but the most common is **remainder**, which refers to the _remainder_ of the query (everything but the triggers).
-For example, if the query was _length of this_, the trigger would be _length_ and so the remainder would be _of this_.
+For example, if the query was _chars test string_, the trigger would be _chars_ and so the remainder would be _test string_.

 Whatever you are handling is passed to the function in the $_ variable.
 You can also handle: